primus/primus/README.md

 The `spark.request` gives you access to the HTTP request that was used to initiate the real-time connection with the server.
-Please note that this request is already answered and closed (in most cases) so do not attempt to write or answer it in anyway.
+Please note that this request is already answered and closed (in most cases) so do not attempt to write or answer it anyway.
 But it might be useful to access methods that get added by middleware layers, etc.

 #### spark.write(data)